Statistics on AI Replacing Jobs (2026 Data)

 According to the same survey, a smaller share of white workers (19%) are worried about AI compared to Black (32%), Hispanic (35%), and Asian (38%) workers.

-This highlights that minority groups feel more threatened by AI, possibly due to concerns about job security and historical disparities that may leave them more vulnerable to technological disruptions.
+This highlights that minority groups feel more threatened by AI, possibly due to concerns about job security.